 CHRI Improvement Plan.
 Staff continue to work with the CHRI Improvement Workgroup to develop and submit an updated CHRI Improvement Plan.
 The plan is necessary to meet funding requirements from the U.S. Department of Justice's Office of Justice Programs relative to national criminal history record improvement grant funding.
 The workgroup includes representatives from Illinois' local and state criminal justice agencies.
-Information flow documentation has been collected and staff are beginning to develop an improvement plan.
+An initial draft was developed for consideration by workgroup members at an August 2nd meeting in Joliet.
+Revisions are underway.

 Juvenile Criminal History Reporting Study.
-Staff is analyzing the extent of reporting of juvenile arrest, charge, and disposition information mandated under 1998 reforms to the Illinois Juvenile Court Act.
-A final report will be completed by July 30, 2004.
+Staff has completed an analysis of the reporting of juvenile arrest, charge, and disposition information mandated under 1998 reforms to the Illinois Juvenile Court Act.
+A final report has been drafted and is undergoing internal review.